deepfence/SecretScanner/README.md

-Deepfence SecretScanner helps users to scan their container images or local directories for finding secrets like passwords, keys and tokens which are left inadvertently.
+Deepfence SecretScanner helps users scan their container images or local directories on hosts for finding sensitive secrets like passwords, keys and tokens which are left inadvertently.
 It outputs a json file with details of all the secrets found.

 # Build Instructions